datumbox/datumbox-framework/README.md

 Documentation
 -------------

-Most of the public methods and classes of the Framework are documented with Javadoc comments.
+All the public methods and classes of the Framework are documented with Javadoc comments.
 Moreover for every model there is a JUnit Test which clearly shows how to train and use the models.
 Finally for more examples on how to use the framework checkout the [official Blog](http://blog.datumbox.com/).

 Bug Reports
 -----------